What does an All of Government climate fight look like?

 The DOE deals with energy efficiency standards for consumer products, like appliances.
 The previous administration’s baseless attack on energy-efficient appliances ignored the facts Efficiency standards save citizens and businesses money.
 DOE also oversees nuclear power.
 In line with Biden’s goal of a 100% clean electrical grid by 2035, DOE will help lead the transition from gas-powered to electric vehicles.

-Jennifer Granholm, the former Michigan governor, is Biden’s pick to lead the DOE.
+Jennifer Granholm, the former Michigan governor, has been confirmed to lead the DOE.

 Federal Energy Regulatory Commission (FERC)